acsone/wms/odoo/local-src/product_additional/README.rst

 This module adds Alcyon specific fields and logic for product additional.

+A product additional is used on sale order to automatically additional product when you sell a product.

+Some case example:

+* add an additional product B when you sell a product A
+* add a free product C when you sell 10 other products C

+The implemented features is:

 * On bill of material, we can define a bom with product additional

 Credits